-In July 2006, the Central Bank issued the Consumer Protection Code 2006, which is designed to protect the interests of customers of financial institutions and is applicable (in part) to the Issuer's activities with its customers generally and (in whole) to its dealings with those of its customers who are consumers within the meaning of the Code.
-The Consumer Protection Code 2006 is to be updated with effect from 1 January 2012.
+The Consumer Protection Code 2012, which came into effect on 1 January 2012 and which replaced the Consumer Protection Code 2006, is designed to protect the interests of customers of financial institutions and is applicable (in part) to the Issuer's activities with its customers generally and (in whole) to its dealings with those of its customers who are consumers within the meaning of the Code.
 See further, Regulation of the Irish Residential Mortgage Market - Consumer Protection Code.